 Emirates increased its annual passenger total to 34 million, it said today, with the load factor, a measure of seat occupancy, little changed at 80 percent.
 The company added 11 routes and increased frequencies on 34 others while recruiting 10 percent more staff and introducing 22 new aircraft.

 The airline now operates to 123 cities in 73 countries and has this year commenced flights to Rio de Janeiro, Buenos Aires, Dublin, Dallas and Seattle, together with Lusaka in Zambia and Harare in Zimbabwe.
 Barcelona, Lisbon, Washington and Ho Chi Minh City in Vietnam will follow in coming months.

 The fleet features 172 Airbus and Boeing Co.
-(BA) jets, among them the largest number of the U.S. manufacturer’s 777 wide- bodies, with around 231 on order worth more than $84 billion.
+(BA:US) jets, among them the largest number of the U.S. manufacturer’s 777 wide- bodies, with around 231 on order worth more than $84 billion.

 Earnings at ground-handling unit Dnata rose 40 percent to a record 808 million dirhams as sales rose 59 percent to 7 billion dirhams.
 The world’s No. 4 air-services provider said Jan.
 3 it had acquired a majority stake in U.K. online travel agent Travel Republic after taking a 50 percent holding in South African in- flight caterer Wings Inflight Services a month earlier.